You are here

 - What happens to a proposal after it's received?

 - What happens when a proposal is approved?

 MLA books showcase the expertise of health sciences librarians for an audience of librarians in a variety of specialties and other professionals.
 Ideal topics include mainstream library administration or topics that meet a particular, broad-based need.

-Proposals are considered an iterative process.The MLA Books Panel can help prospective authors get their idea into a proposal that can be successfully published.
+The volunteer members of the MLA Books Panel solicit and generate ideas for new books and evaluate proposals.
+The Books Panel can help prospective authors shape their idea into a proposal that can be successfully published.

 Email three to five pages that contain the following: